Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Zero-shot Nash convergence

 \begin{remark} Theorem~\ref{thm:det_scot_stage_nash} relies on the fact that when \emph{all players} use SCoT with deterministic tie-breaking, the true current action profile is pure at every history.
 This is why asymptotic purity need not be imposed separately: it is implied by Bayesian one-step predictive accuracy toward a pure truth.
 If opponents are allowed to play genuinely mixed current actions, this argument breaks down, and additional conditions such as asymptotic purity or BR-invariance are again needed.

-The SCoT result is therefore naturally paired with the grain-of-truth assumption (Assumption~\ref{ass:grain_of_truth}) and the corresponding merging-of-opinions argument, rather than with Assumption~\ref{ass:finite_menu_kl}, whose uniform-positivity requirement is tailored to cautious menu-based posteriors and posterior-sampling rules such as PS-BR. \end{remark}
+The SCoT result is therefore naturally paired with the grain-of-truth assumption (Assumption~\ref{ass:grain_of_truth}) and the corresponding merging-of-opinions argument, rather than with Assumptions~\ref{ass:equiv_class_conc} and \ref{ass:stage_equiv_class_conc}, which are tailored to posterior-sampling rules such as PS-BR and myopic PS-BR. \end{remark}

 The proofs are deferred to Appendix~\ref{app:omitted_proofs}.
 Taken together, Theorem~\ref{thm:myopic_psbr_stage_nash} and Theorem~\ref{thm:det_scot_stage_nash} show that, for the weaker objective of \emph{stage-game} Nash convergence, full continuation planning is not necessary.
 However, these one-step results are inherently limited to stage-game equilibrium.
 They do not by themselves recover more demanding \emph{continuation-game} or \emph{history-contingent repeated-game} equilibria, whose incentive structure is sustained by the value of future paths of play.
 Establishing convergence to those richer repeated-game equilibria requires a procedure, such as PS-BR, that reasons over full continuation strategies rather than only over the next-period action.